 When January 6 arrived, and it was time for Congress to count and confirm the Electoral College votes, GOP House reps and senators indeed came together to object to electors, forcing votes from both houses of Congress on elector acceptance.
-Then a Trumpian mob, sizably armed, overwhelmed the police and broke into the Capitol building to “Stop the Steal,” leaving five people dead and IEDs needing disarming — another little hint at what a coup, of a very different sort, might look and feel like.
+Then a Trumpian mob, sizably armed, overwhelmed the police and broke into the Capitol building to “Stop the Steal,” leaving people dead and IEDs needing disarming — another little hint at what a coup, of a very different sort, might look and feel like.
 Though a few Republicans changed their minds, and plans to contest other states were scrapped, 147 Republican congresspersons still voted to sustain objections to the electors of Arizona and Pennsylvania!
 They sought to not confirm the electoral votes of disputed states until an “election audit” was conducted.
 Long after the courts (59 cases lost by then), the states (some Republican), and Trump’s own government departments had said the election was free and fair, and after they saw how Trump’s lies could lead directly to deadly violence, Republicans continued playing along, encouraging the continued belief in falsities and risking further chaos.
 They comprised 65% of GOP House members and 15% of GOP senators.
+(Some did the right thing: 10 Republicans in the House would vote to impeach Trump, seven in the Senate to convict.)
 This time, fortunately, there wasn’t enough congressional support to reject electoral votes.
 Perhaps next time there will be — and a judicial system willing to tolerate such a travesty.

 Recent times have been a true education in how a democracy can implode.
 It can do so without democratic processes, requiring a dear leader spewing lies, enough of the populace to believe those lies, enough of the most devout to take violent action, and military involvement or inaction.
 If armed supporters storm and seize the Capitol and other places of power then it doesn’t really matter what the courts say, but this only ultimately works if the military does it or acquiesces to it.
 While the January 6 mob included active soldiers and veterans, this had no support from the branches, instead condemnation and protective response.
 This was ideal, but next time we may not be so fortunate.
 But the end of the great experiment can also happen through democratic processes.
 Democratic systems can eliminate democracy.
 Other free nations have seen democracy legislated away just as they have seen military coups.
 You need a dear leader spewing lies to justify acts that would keep him in charge, enough of the populace to believe those lies, enough of the dear leader’s party to go along with those lies and acts for power reasons (holding on to branches of government), and enough judges to tolerate such lies and approve, legitimize, such acts.
 We can count our lucky stars we did not see the last one this time, but it was frightening to witness the first three.